A Complete Guide to Corrosion Monitoring

 Some of these testing methods include:

-“When deciding on which testing method, technique, or tool to use for corrosion monitoring, the most important thing to think about is the job itself, and what it requires.
+“When deciding on which testing method, technique, or tool to use for corrosion monitoring and rust detection, the most important thing to think about is the job itself, and what it requires.
 The more you know about what’s out there in terms of NDT tools and monitoring techniques, the more equipped you’ll be to make a choice that will preserve the longevity of the assets you’re in charge of monitoring.”

-- Jason Acerbi, General Manager at MFE Rentals, "Your One Stop Inspection Source"
+- Jason Acerbi, General Manager at MFE Inspection Solutions, "Your One Stop Inspection Source"

-There are several different techniques inspectors might employ when using these different NDT tools for corrosion monitoring.
+There are several different techniques inspectors might employ when using these different NDT tools for corrosion monitoring and rust detection.

 Some of these techniques involve placing a piece of the material from the container being monitored into the same circumstances as the corroded material to observe how it changes, and others involve sending a probe made out of different materials into those circumstances to take readings on the conditions there.
 In both instances the techniques involve recording change over time in order to understand how corrosion might be taking place from one unit of time—whether it’s a day, a week, or a month—to the next.